ALLUOS/ALLUOS.github.io/_posts/2021-04-01-evaluation.md

 #### TECHNICAL TESTING / VERIFICATION

 The organization of the verification and test management activities should be closely related to the preliminary design.
-For this, a general testing strategy is initially formulated, including test methods, documentation forms or blanks, and test evaluation criteria; therefore, a test plan is drawn up.
+For this, a general testing strategy is initially formulated, including test methods, documentation forms or blanks, and test evaluation criteria.
 In addition, a test schedule is drawn up with specific feature development.
 At the same time, a documenting basis should be established to ensure the quality of the test documentation.
 Weekly, we attended our joint meetings of testers where we were aimed at teaching the basic principles of testing, Q/A discussions, and further development.
 In addition to organizing testing and creating test cases, that collect all information on tested features, the project itself should be analyzed and investigated for bugs.
 Session simulation can be used to test the properties of the system structures, design, and the interactions of subsystems, developers should use step-by-step design instructions to verify the consistency and logical structure of the system, while the design review should be performed by the testing team.

 #### USER ACCEPTANCE TESTING / VALIDATION